 - Suppose a “family residence” annotation has not been placed on the shared residence, and the spouse on which the residence is located has sold this residence without the spouse’s consent.
-In that case, the spouse whose consent is not obtained may file a lawsuit or initiate a legal process for the cancellation of the sale of the said residence.
+In that case, the spouse whose consent is not obtained may file a lawsuit or initiate a legal process to cancel the sale of the said residence.

-- Suppose contractual (conspiratorial) transfer transactions have been made regarding movable or immovable properties.
+- Suppose contractual (conspiratorial) transfer transactions regarding movable or immovable properties have been made.
 In that case, the transfer cancellation can be requested by proving the fraud in this transaction.

 - A property liquidation case can also be filed when a divorce case is filed.
 Thus, the divorce can be put on hold, and an interim injunction can be taken for the properties.
 This legal action prevents the abduction of property in a divorce.

-- If the property or goods have been transferred without compensation until one year before the divorce case is filed, these transfers can be cancelled.
+- If the property or goods have been transferred without compensation until one year before the divorce case is filed, these transfers can be canceled.

 - Annulment of these transfers can be provided if it is revealed that the transfer transaction was made to hide without a retrospective time limit before the divorce case is filed.

 Getting legal support to cancel the above transactions or prevent property misrepresentation in a divorce is necessary.
 The divorce lawyer will provide professional support in this regard.